PajaritoMoyqi/TEMPLATE-CUSTOM_SVG_ICONS-PajaritoMoyqi/README.md

-개인적으로 작업한 svg icon들을 모아두는 TEMPLATE입니다.

-- Made by PajaritoMoyqi

-## Made date
+This repository contains personally-made svg icons made by PajaritoMoyqi.

+## When it's made

-2022/9/24 : right-arrow and x-box added
+2022/9/24 : right-arrow and x-box added<br />